By Pradeep Pandey · Co-Founder · 26 min read · Updated

 ~1.5 hours/week

-Based on SimpleScheduleAI pilot observations with Critical Access Hospital clients.
-3+ hours/week saved = approximately 150 clinical hours/year returned to patient care.
+Illustrative time-savings estimate based on the SimpleScheduleAI workflow, not audited client data.
+3+ hours/week saved is approximately 150 clinical hours/year returned to patient care.

 Callout handling is the most time-sensitive scheduling task.
 When a nurse calls out at 10 PM for a 7 AM shift, the nurse manager needs to find a qualified replacement without creating an overtime liability or a credential gap.